opentaps/open-climate-investing/book/Introduction.md

   * Analyzing investments and portfolios for climate risk and opportunities
   * Structure and screen indices for investment guidelines
   * Finding and using climate data and disclosures
+  * New asset classes such as carbon offsets
   * Legal and regulatory considerations, including ERISA Fiduciary responsibility rules
   * Using the latest technologies such as DeFI, blockchains, and open source software
   * Engaging with your plans, beneficiaries, and investees